This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Thomas Edison State University is composed of a worldwide community of learners.
 Our student body represents every state in the U.S. and approximately 60 countries throughout the world.
 Unlike “traditional” colleges and universities, which are designed to meet the needs of college students who are between 18 and 21 years old, Thomas Edison State University is designed exclusively to serve the needs of adults.
 The University’s academic programs enable students to plan degree paths and to select learning options that best meet their needs.
 Course scheduling at Thomas Edison State University enables students to take courses at times convenient to them.

-All graduates of Thomas Edison State University are automatically members of the Alumni Association – a worldwide organization of more than 50,000 members.
+All graduates of Thomas Edison State University are automatically members of the TESU Alumni Association – a worldwide organization of more than 60,000 members.

 The Alumni Association supports and connects alumni in ways that provide advocacy and support for the University and its mission, while enhancing the personal and professional development of alumni.
-The Office of Alumni Affairs welcomes inquiries from prospective and current members of this vibrant organization.
-The University seeks the collective support of alumni in the initiatives of the University that are structured around service, support and advocacy.
+The Office of Alumni Engagement welcomes inquiries from prospective and current members of this vibrant organization.

-Annual giving is one vital way graduates can support the University and help keep tuition affordable; expand academic programs; and improve the University experience through advanced technology and services.
+Annual giving is another vital way graduates can support the University and help keep tuition affordable, expand academic programs, and improve the University experience through advanced technology and services.
 For more information, visit www.tesufoundation.org.

 Thomas Edison State University